-This pioneering use of multi-agency data will identify the most at risk and vulnerable members of our community, allowing us to target our resources in a more sophisticated manner to where they will have the greatest impact.
+This pioneering use of multi-agency data will contribute to the identification of those most at risk particularly the most vulnerable members of our community, allowing us to target our resources in a more sophisticated manner to where they will have the greatest impact.

-In the past ten years Merseyside Fire and Rescue Service has reduced accidental fires in the home and we will continue to build on this work through the use of our business intelligence model to target individuals at risk.
+In the past ten years Merseyside Fire and Rescue Service has reduced accidental fires in the home by 37% and we will continue to build on this work through the use of our customer insight modelling and our station planning process to target individuals at risk and reduce accidental fires in the home and the deaths and injuries they cause on Merseyside by a further 5% by 2017.